 India boasts of being a great country, and it is great indeed, in some areas, however, education does not seem to be one of them.
-Our higher education systems is in need of a massive reform, in order to be able to provide the students the apt knowledge that they must have in the contemporary times.
+Our education system needs a massive reform, in order to be able to provide the students the apt knowledge that they must have in the contemporary times.
+Read further to know about the facts about education in India.

 - Alarming Enrollment Rates